 No one was biting tonight, and that made him dangerous.
 He shoulder-checked a guy on his way to the exit, laughing when the man cursed but didn’t swing.
 The bouncer—a slab of muscle with a scarred lip—barely glanced as Ryo stumbled out, the door slamming shut behind him.

-The pre-dawn air was a knife, sharp and cold, slicing through the fog of booze and drugs.
-The sky hung low, a bruised purple, the sun still hiding below the city’s jagged horizon.
+The early-morning air was cold, carrying the distant toll of a temple bell and the rumble of trains.
+The sky was a deep purple, with the sun still hidden below the city’s skyline.

 Ryo lived close—a ten-minute walk if he didn’t fall flat on his face—but he’d be damned if he took a cab.
 Cabs were for pussies, and Ryo was no pussy.
 He jammed his hands in his pockets, his breath steaming, and staggered down the street, his boots scuffing the cracked pavement.

-The main road faded into narrower streets, then into alleys that snaked through Tokyo’s concrete veins.
-The neon glow dimmed, swallowed by shadows that pooled in doorways and under flickering streetlights.
+The main road narrowed into smaller streets, then into alleys winding through the city.
+The neon lights faded, replaced by shadows in doorways and under flickering streetlights.

 Ryo’s steps were uneven, his body swaying like a broken pendulum.
 His boot splashed into a puddle, icy water soaking his jeans, and he cursed, kicking at the ground.
 “Fuckin’ city,” he growled, his voice echoing off the brick walls.